sonus21/rqueue/docs/index.md

 {: .fs-4 }

-Rqueue is an asynchronous task executor (worker) built for the Spring Framework based on Spring's messaging library, backed by Redis.
-It can serve as a message broker where all service code is within Spring/Spring Boot applications.
-Rqueue fully supports both Spring and Spring Boot frameworks.
+Rqueue is an asynchronous task executor (worker) built for the Spring Framework.
+It leverages Spring's messaging library and is backed by Redis.
+Rqueue can serve as a message broker where all service code remains within Spring or Spring Boot applications.
+It fully supports both the Spring and Spring Boot frameworks.

 {: .fs-6 .fw-300 }